opentracing-contrib/python-pyramid/README.rst

     # only valid if 'opentracing_trace_all' == True
     config.add_attributes({'ot.traced_attributes': ['host', 'method', ...]})

+    # a module-level function that returns the operation name for a request object.
+    # defaults to the matched route name or request's method if none.
+    config.add_attributes({'ot.operation_name_func': 'my_main_module.get_operation_name_func'})

     # One valid underlying OpenTracing implementation as
     # one either one of these two values: